 \section{Conclusion}

 In this paper, we introduced \OursMethod, a unified model for universal video editing via temporal reasoning.
 We identified that existing temporal in-context learning approaches often fail due to a lack of explicit spatial cues, leading to weak instruction-to-region mapping and imprecise localization.
 To address these issues, we proposed the innovative Chain of Frames.
 VideoCoF compels the video diffusion model to follow a ``see, reason, then edit" process by first predicting the editing region before executing the versatile edit.
 Furthermore, to solve the length generalization challenge, we developed a novel RoPE alignment paradigm that accounts for the reasoning latent.
-This design enables 4 times exploration in the inference.
-Experimental results show that \OursMethod~achieves SOTA performance using a mere 50k video pairs, validating the efficiency and effectiveness of our temporal reasoning design.
+This design enables up to 16$\times$ length extrapolation during the inference.
+Experimental results show that \OursMethod~achieves SOTA performance using only 50k video pairs, validating the efficiency and effectiveness of our temporal reasoning design.

 {

 }

 \maketitlesupplementary